Olatubosun/rocksdb.docs/WAL-Performance.md

 Writes with different write options might disqualify themselves to be combined.
 The maximum group size is 1MB.
 RocksDB won't try to increase batch size by proactive delaying the writes.

+## Number of I/Os per write
+If `Options.recycle_log_file_num = false` (the default).
+RocksDB always create new files for new WAL segments.
+Each WAL write will change both of data and size of the file, so every fsync will generate at least two I/Os, one for data and one for metadata.
+Note that RocksDB calls fallocate() to reserve enough space for the file, but it doesn't prevent the metadata I/O in fsync.

+`Options.recycle_log_file_num = true` will keep a pool of WAL files and try to reuse them.
+When writing to an existing log file, random writes are used from size 0.
+Before writes hit the end of the file, the file size doesn't change, so the I/O for metadata might be avoided (also depends on file system mount options).
+Assuming most WAL files will have similar sizes, I/O needed for metadata will be minimal.